 Cream of Rice with pineapple and cinnamon

-In Iowa, I like to start my day with a bowl of Chex.
+I like to start my day with a bowl of Chex.
 On a short run day I’ll nibble a few pieces of fruit before my run and leave the cereal for afterwards but on a long run day I’ll fuel up with cereal first thing when I wake up.
-I’ve starting mixing corn, rice and honey nut chex and I love it.
+I’ve starting mixing corn, rice and honey nut Chex and I love it.
 Some days I substitute Chex for Cream of Rice, which tastes great with fruit and cinnamon.

 For lunch, I’m all about corn tortillas with various fillings.
 Recently my favourite is ham with cucumber/spinach and cottage cheese.
 If we go out for lunch, I like to fill up on lots of Sushi with wheat free soy.
 New Pioneer Co-op in Iowa City does some great, fresh Nigiri and Maki sushi sets, which are gluten free.
 They also have wheat free soy.
 When buying pre-packed sushi, always check with whoever prepared it that it’s gluten free and stay away from imitation crab meat and any sauces.
 Fish Nigiri and either fish or vegetable Maki are usually the best bet.